Padmāvatī: Jain biography

 There is another pair of souls of a nāga and nāginī who were saved by Parshwanath while being burnt alive in a log of wood by the tapas kamath, and who were subsequently reborn as Indra (Dharanendra in particular) and Padmavati (different from sashan devi) after their death.
 According to the Jain tradition, Padmavati and her husband Dharanendra protected Lord Parshvanatha when he was harassed by Meghmali.
 After Padmavati rescued Parshvanatha grew subsequently powerful in to yakshi, a powerful tantric deity and surpassed other snake goddess Vairotya.

 Legacy

 Worship

-Goddess Padmavati along with Ambika, Chakreshvari are held as esteemed deities and worshipped by Jains along with tirthankaras.
+Goddess Padmavati along with Ambika and Chakreshvari are held as esteemed deities and worshipped by Jains along with tirthankaras.
 Ambika and Padmavati are associated with tantric rituals.
 Both Padmavati and Dharanendra are revered exclusively as powerful intercessor deities.
 These tantric rites involves yantra-vidhi, pitha-sthapana and mantra-puja.
-Friday of every week is particularly popular day to worship the Goddess.
+Friday of every week is a particularly popular day to worship the Goddess.